generative-objects-org/go-meta-lowcode/README.md

 If you feel compelled to join early and help, please reach me at me@walteralmeida.com

-Generative Objects project is composed of several sub-projects (these are private repository for now) :
+Generative Objects project is composed of several sub-projects (for existing contributors, these are private repositories for now) :

 https://github.com/generative-objects-org/go-application